Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 For further information on the rules managed and the format of parameters, please read the [Available rules](#available-rules){.internal} section further down.

-#### Modify a rule.
+#### Modify a rule

 With this call, you can modify a rule attached to an HTTP route if you know its ID.
-You will need to re-deploy your OVH Load Balancer to apply the changes.
+You will need to re-deploy your OVHcloud Load Balancer to apply the changes.

 > [!api]
 >